-Summary of lines 23 through 37.
+Summary of lines 10 through 23.
 The required posting of adjustments to Form 540 is determined in the remainder of this section:

-- Schedule CA, line 37. (auto-calc) Taken from the preceding total for column A of line 37, this is the federal AGI as computed on Schedule CA. - 1040 line 37 on Form 540 line 13. (auto-calc) Taken from line 13 of Form 540, this is the AGI translated from the federal return to Form 540.
-It should agree with the preceding amount computed for Schedule CA, line 37, column A. - DISCREPANCY between Schedule CA and Form 540. (auto-calc) An amount will appear here if the federal AGI you reported on Form 540 differs from the federal AGI you reported on Schedule CA. Any discrepancy here must be eliminated for a valid return.
-Since all amounts in column of A of Schedule CA are translated from the federal return automatically, there should not be any discrepancy here unless you manually changed an entry. - B-Total subtractions. (auto-calc) This is line 37, column B, computed as line 22, column B, less line 36, column B, this result could be negative if there is a greater subtraction for Section B (Adjustments to Income) than there is for Section A (Income). - C-Total αdditions. (auto-calc) This is line 37, column C, computed as line 22, column C, less line 36, column C, this result could be negative if there is a greater addition for Section B (Adjustments to Income) than there is for Section A (Income). - Subtraction for Form 540, line 14. (auto-calc) Computed as line 37(B) less line 37(C), but no less than zero.
-This and the following computation ensure that amounts on the two adjustment lines of Form 540 are never negative. - Addition for Form 540, line 16. (auto-calc) Computed as line 37(C) less line 37(B), but no less than zero.
+- 23 TOTAL A-Total federal amount. (auto-calc) Taken from the preceding total for line 23, column A, this is federal AGI as computed on Schedule CA, Part I, which should match federal Form 1040, line 8b. - Federal Form 1040, line 8b (Form 540, line 13). (auto-calc) Taken from line 13 of Form 540, this is the AGI translated from the federal return to Form 540.
+It should agree with the preceding amount computed for Schedule CA, line 23, column A. - DISCREPANCY between Schedule CA and Form 540. (auto-calc) An amount will appear here if the federal AGI you reported on Form 540 differs from the federal AGI you reported on this Schedule CA. Any discrepancy here must be eliminated for a valid return.
+Since all amounts in column of A of Schedule CA are translated from the federal return automatically, there should not be any discrepancy here unless you manually changed an entry. - B-Total subtractions. (auto-calc) This is line 23, column B, computed as line 9, column B, less line 22, column B, this result could be negative if there is a greater subtraction for Section B (Adjustments to Income) than there is for Section A (Income). - C-Total additions. [auto-calc] This is line 23, column C, computed as line 9, column C, less line 22, column C, this result could be negative if there is a greater addition for Section B (Adjustments to Income) than there is for Section A (Income). - Subtraction for Form 540, line 14. (auto-calc) Computed as line 37, column B, less line 37, column C, but no less than zero. - Addition for Form 540, line 16. (auto-calc) Computed as line 37, column C, less line 37, column B, but no less than zero.

-Passive vs. Nonpassive adjustments. [auto-calc] Adjustments for all passive activities are summarized here.
+Passive vs. Nonpassive adjustments. (auto-calc) Adjustments for all passive activities are summarized here.
 They are posted here from Worksheets C, E, and F, and Schedules D and D-1, whether or not they are reported on Form 3801.
 (Form 3801 is required by the FTB only when passive activities with losses are reported on the return.
 The automation of the return, however, requires a knowledge of all passive amounts whether or not Form 3801 is filed.)
-The result of this section is the "Total California nonpassive adjustment," which is the nonpassive part of line 22 of Schedule CA. This result is provided for information only, and is not used directly in the return.
+The result of this section is the "Total California nonpassive adjustment," which is the nonpassive part of line 9 of Schedule CA, Part I, Section B.